Go Back Email Link

 • Cook the pasta in a large pan of boiling salted water for 10 to 12 minutes or according to the packet instructions, until al dente (tender but still with a bite).
 Three minutes before the end of the cooking time, add the tenderstem broccoli to the pan.

-• Heat the oil in a frying pan or casserole dish over a high heat.
-Add the bacon and sauté for 2 minutes, then add the garlic and cook for another minute or so, until the bacon is crisp.
+• Heat the oil in a frying pan or shallow casserole dish over a high heat.
+Add the bacon and sauté for 2 minutes, stirring occasionally, then add the garlic and cook for another minute or so, until the bacon is crisp, stirring occasionally.

-• Lower the heat, then stir the cream and mustard into the bacon mixture.
-Add the smoked haddock chunks and cook over a medium heat for 2 minutes.
+• Remove the pan from the heat and stir the cream and mustard into the bacon mixture.
+Put the pan back onto a medium heat and add the smoked haddock chunks.
+Cook for 2 minutes, gently stirring occasionally.
 Fold in the spinach and cook for another minute or so, until the smoked haddock is cooked through and opaque.
-Lower the heat to keep warm, until the pasta is ready,
+Lower the heat to keep warm, until the pasta is ready.

 Notes